 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of lamotrigine extended-release tablets:

 Store lamotrigine extended-release tablets at room temperature between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep lamotrigine extended-release tablets out of the reach of children and away from pets.

 - If you have any questions about lamotrigine extended-release tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Lamotrigine extended-release tablets is to be used only by the patient for whom it is prescribed.
+- Lamotrigine extended-release tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.